 To be clear, you need to have a 64-bit operating system to successfully run GitHub Desktop on a Windows machine.
 So while the installation process might technically work with a lesser OS, the software won’t run if you’re not using a 64-bit OS.

 The main purpose of installing GitHub is simplicity.
 GitHub Desktop lets you handle the majority of Git commands directly from your local device.
-You’ll also benefit from a visual confirmation of your changes.
+You’ll also benefit from visual confirmation of your changes.
 GitHub Desktop also lets you push to remote repositories, pull from remote repositories, and clone remote repositories.
 GitHub Desktop even supports collaborative work, like attributions for commits and creating new pull requests.

-It’s also worth noting that like GitHub, GitHub Desktop is also an open source project.
+It’s also worth noting that like GitHub, GitHub Desktop is also an open-source project.
 Once installed, you can provide feedback, ask for feature requests, and even contribute to the project.

 Step #2: Download the GitHub Installer File

 Next, navigate to the official GitHub Desktop download page.
 From here, you’ll be able to choose between downloading the installer file for macOS or Windows.

 Click to open the installation file after it finishes downloading.